 Plus, when you ask the average person about his or her personal goals, all too often there’s a common theme: wanting to lose weight (especially belly fat).
-While the reasons are often superficial (after all, who doesn’t want to look good in their swimsuit or summer attire?), the reality is that the benefits of losing weight go far beyond what’s reflected in the mirror.
+While the reasons are often superficial (after all, who doesn’t want to look good in a swimsuit or summer attire?), the reality is that the benefits of losing weight go far beyond what’s reflected in the mirror.

+When it comes to supporting a healthy metabolism and keeping off excess body fat (including much-dreaded belly fat), here’s what you need to know.
 The most effective fat-burning foods and drinks have several things in common:

 1. Apple Cider Vinegar

-This pantry staple can actually help you lose weight by reducing sugar cravings and helping to balance blood sugar, thanks to its active ingredient called acetic acid.
+This pantry staple may help prevent weight gain by reducing sugar cravings and helping balance blood sugar levels.
+It does this thanks to its active ingredient called acetic acid.

 Because the substance is highly acidic, try adding a tablespoon or two to a glass of water before drinking.

 2. Bone Broth

-3. Cayenne Pepper
+3. Cayenne Pepper and Other Spices

 This spicy seasoning is good for more than just increasing the heat in your foods.
 A 2015 review found that capsaicin (the active ingredient in cayenne) may have important potential for promoting vascular and metabolic health.